 Time Worn Stone

 I hope the listed comparison of advantages and disadvantages of both kinds of internal flooring materials have enabled you to choose a material type.
-Now, let’s dig deeper in both kinds of options for the internal paving.
+Now, let’s dig deeper into both kinds of options for internal paving.

 Internal Paving –Merit of Natural Stones

 Different types of natural stones applied for internal flooring in different regions of the world depending upon the availability in nearby quarries.